 This year, Old Sturbridge Village will be piloting new civics curriculum units for 5th grade and 8-12th grade.
 We are looking for teachers to try out these new units and provide feedback and assessment.
 This is an opportunity to test out some great classroom resources that meet many of the latest social studies standards for grades 5 and 8-12 in Massachusetts, Connecticut, and Rhode Island.

 - Primary sources from the Old Sturbridge Village Research Library and other institutions, including memoirs, town reports, and images

-- Background readings on the subject of poor relief and poor houses for educators
+- Background readings for educators

-Check this page regularly for updates about the 5th-grade pilot program.
+Check this page regularly for updates!

 e-Civics Programming is Brought to You by: